Spiritus Hermeticum: part six

 It is further stated that "For man alone is a dual creature.
 One of the two parts of which he consists is single, and, as the Greeks say, essential; that is, formed after the divine likeness.
 The part which the Greeks call Kosmic—that is, belonging to the world—is quadruple, and constitutes the body, which, in man, serves as an envelope to the divine principle.
 This divine principle, and that which belongs to it, the perceptions of the pure intelligence, conceal themselves behind the rampart of the body."
-This adds up to five principles or components (two plus three), and is mainly wrong.
-Man, as we point out in several of our articles, is a septenary being which we and others simplify into three parts, consisting of Soul, Higher Mind and lower mind.
-From this it is clear that the writer or writers were ignorant of the true principles and laws of occult science, hence had no idea how to connect the fragments which had been collected together, and consequently were at a complete loss to understand them fully.
+This adds up to five principles or components (four plus one), and is mainly wrong.
+Man, as we point out in several of our articles, is a septenary being which we and others simplify into three parts, consisting of Soul, Higher Mind and lower mind or body.
+From this it is clear that the writer or writers were ignorant of the true principles of man.
+Hence they had no idea how to connect the fragments which had been collected together, and consequently were at a complete loss to understand them fully.
 And that—as we have said so often in this investigation—is the danger of all such works—both ancient and modern.

 The next part deals with the reasons why God made man and sent him to Earth.
 As this is mostly speculation and fantasy we will pass it by.
 Near-truths are more dangerous than direct lies as we have also said so often before.
 In short, the book is a mixture of truth and speculation, and this is harder to fully understand than mere speculation by itself.
 Many minds have come together to produce the Asclepios, and the result is confusion and chaos, as it always must be when the many speculate upon that which is beyond their wit.